Ellen Block, Postdoctoral Research Associate, 2012

 - Ellen Block

 Ellen Block received her PhD in Anthropology and Social Work from the University of Michigan in 2012.
-As a W. K. Kellogg Family Fellow in Children and Families, she conducted fieldwork in Lesotho for her dissertation entitled “Infected Kin: AIDS, Orphan Care, and the Basotho Family.”
+As a W. K. Kellogg Family Fellow in Children and Families, she conducted fieldwork in Lesotho for her dissertation entitled “Infected Kin: AIDS, Orphan Care, and the Basotho Family,” which won awards from the University of Michigan and the International Association of Qualitative Inquiry.
 Her research examines the impact of HIV/AIDS on orphan care and the family in Lesotho, southern Africa.